cloud-gov/federalist.18f.gov/pages/how-federalist-works/cloud-gov-setup.md

 ## Deploying federalist

-Note: federalist is built to be [deployed from TravisCI](https://docs.travis-ci.com/user/deployment).
-The instructions for manually deploying federalist are described below and are necessary for the initial deploy, but subsequent deploys should happen on Travis.
+Note: federalist is built to be [deployed from CircleCI](https://circleci.com/docs/2.0/deployment_integrations/).
+The instructions for manually deploying federalist are described below and are necessary for the initial deploy, but subsequent deploys should happen on CircleCI.

 The first step to deploy federalist-builder is to configure the environment.
 The app's [manifest.yml](https://github.com/18F/federalist-builder/blob/master/manifest.yml) or [staging_manifest.yml](https://github.com/18F/federalist-builder/blob/master/staging_manifest.yml) set's the app's environment.
 The manifest sets environment variables directly for non-secret configs.
 For secret configs it binds user-provided services.